-Revenue from contracts with customers is recognised when (or as) control of a promised good or service is transferred to the customer for an amount reflecting the amount of consideration the Group expects to be entitled to receive for such goods and services.
-Transfer of control of the good or service to the customer may be over time or at a point in time.
+Revenue from contracts with customers is recognised when (or as) control of a promised good or service is transferred to the customer for an amount reflecting the amount of consideration the Group expects to be

 For contracts that meet the requirements for recognition over time, revenue is recognised on the basis of the stage of completion (or percentage of completion) of the contract whereby the costs, revenue and contract profit or loss are recognised by reference to the stage of completion of the contract activities.
 The percentage of completion is measured using the output method.
 The contract output is measured at the reporting date and reflects the best estimate of the work performed at the reporting date.
 The underlying assumptions are updated periodically.
-Any revenue or costs are recognised in the period in which the updates are made.
+Any revenue or costs are recognised in the year in which the updates are made.